Carobert85/attila-supervised-micro-bit/Getting accelerometer data in real time/README.md

 ![Alt text](https://github.com/tmattila77/Microbit-projects/blob/main/Getting%20accelerometer%20data%20in%20real%20time/Figure2.JPG "Figure2")

-Another version to visualize the captured data is to use the Mu code editor.
-The second Micro:bit is connected to a computer whilst running the Mu code editor.
-The program 'receiver.py' is running on the Micro:bit and receives the data from the first one.
-We can use the REPL and Plotter function of the MU editor to show the change of acceleration over time.
+Another version to visualizing the captured data is to use the Mu code editor.
+The second Micro:bit is connected to the computer whilst running the Mu code editor.
+As long as the program 'receiver.py' runs on the Micro:bit, receives the data from the first one and transfers it towards the editor.
+We can use the REPL and Plotter functions of the MU editor to show the change of acceleration over time.

-An advanced version of data collection is to capture the data by the second Micro:bit and read it to a *csv file*.
-To achieve this, I designed a program called *PC.py*.
-This program runs in the PC's terminal, shows the captured data and reads it to the file.
-To investigate the data deeper, I designed a Jupyter Notebook to have an insight of the dataset and visualize the captured data.
-I used the *Pandas*, *Numpy* and *Matplotlib* packages.
+An advanced version of data storage and analysis is to write the data captured by the second Micro:bit to a *csv file*.
+To achieve this, I wrote a program called *PC.py*.
+This program is run in the PC's terminal, shows the captured data and writes it to the file.
+To investigate the data deeper, I designed a Jupyter Notebook to have an insight of the dataset and to visualize the captured data.
+I used the *Pandas* and the *Matplotlib* packages in that notebook.

+I share some examples of the graphs made in the notebook here.

+![Alt.text]

+![Alt.text]

+![Alt.text]